andycwilliams/ProductivityTracker-PersonalProject2.5/README.md

-# DailyProductivityTracker-PersonalProject2.5
+# Daily Productivity Tracker
 Tracker to plan out productivity for the day, whether by the Pomodoro Technique or a custom schedule.
+My submission for University of Oregpn's Full-Stack Development Boot Camp personal project.

 Try NOT to use express by default.
-It has a lot of boilerplate design for huge solutions Lambda (sic? designs are more modular with specific methods (e.g. 3-4 discreet operations)
+It has a lot of boilerplate design for huge solutions.
+Lambda (sic? designs are more modular with specific methods (e.g. 3-4 discreet operations).

-Important:
-Accessible
-Intuitive
-Eases anxiety, doesn't cause it

 ## Potential inclusions:
 * Begins with template